 What Is a Strong Password?

 Your password serves as the first line of defense against hackers.
 Therefore, you must learn how to create a strong password and put it into practice.
-A strong password is difficult to guess while also being simple to remember.
-It appears that the requirements for creating a strong password are becoming increasingly stringent.
+A secure password is difficult to guess while also being simple to remember.
+It appears that the requirements for creating a secure password are becoming increasingly stringent.
 There is, however, a reason for it.

 Hackers are becoming more sophisticated, and the rise in data breaches means your password is almost certainly already out there on the internet.
 As a result, it’s risky to reuse a password (even if it’s a strong one).
 As a result, all of your passwords should be strong and unique.